Phurga/obsidian_vault/sources/Calderon-Sanou2022_betterunderstanding.md

 > I defined finer trophic groups by separating phylogenetic distant groups that could have a different set of prey/predators (e.g., bacterivore mites vs. bacterivore nematodes) or groups differing in their resources acquisition strategy (e.g. different types of mycorrhiza and saprotrophs).
 In this thesis, the taxonomic rank that I used to delimitate phylogenetic distant groups was at different levels and comprised Bacteria, Fungi, Protista, the different phyla within Metazoa, and the different classes or orders within Arthropoda and Annelida
 ![[Calderon-Sanou2022_betterunderstanding_trophic_groups.png]]

-# chapter 3: energy and physiological tolerance explain multi-trophic soil diversity in temperate mountains
+## chapter 3: energy and physiological tolerance explain multi-trophic soil diversity in temperate mountains
 [[thoeries explaining spatial variation of soil biodiversity]]
-> the “energy hypothesis”, the “physiological tol - erance hypothesis”, the “habitat heterogeneity hypothesis” and the “resource heterogeneity hypothesis”.
+> the “energy hypothesis”, the “physiological tolerance hypothesis”, the “habitat heterogeneity hypothesis” and the “resource heterogeneity hypothesis”.

 ![[Calderon-Sanou2022_betterunderstanding_theories.png]]
 ## references